 How is Gastroparesis treated?

 Unfortunately, gastroparesis is often a chronic condition.
 However, there are treatment options available so that you can continue to live a healthy and comfortable life.
 The specific treatment you receive will depend on the symptoms of the disorder.
-It is best to have a full examination by our team in order to asses and determine your full range of symptoms.
+It is best to have a full examination by our team in order to assess and determine your full range of symptoms.

 Medication is often used to combat the effects of gastroparesis.
 There are several medications available that our doctor may prescribe based on the combination that will lead to the most effective treatment for your disorder.

-One way that you can pro-actively and consistently reduce the effects of slow stomach is by a change of diet.
+One way that you can proactively and consistently reduce the effects of a slow stomach is by a change of diet.
 Our physicians can work with you to create a diet plan that works best to combat your symptoms.
 Oftentimes patients will find that eating 6 smaller meals per day is often preferable to 3 large meals.
 The reduced meal size simplifies the job of the stomach and allows the process to move more consistently.
 In serious cases, a liquid diet may be recommended.